anantpal07/Ich_Doc/DON'T.md

 dcm.show(cmap=plt.cm.gist_ncar, figsize=(6,6))
 ```

 Obviously this color mapping could do with plenty of cleanup (for instance the background should all be black, not a psychodelic pattern!), but the general idea is hopefully clear.
 I've asked a few radiologists what they think of this approach, and many think it would be a pretty interesting experiment to try out...
-If any radiologists reading this give it a go, be sure to let me know.